First, let’s talk about the beautiful beautiful cover of the book.

 For me, the cover and its Title is a story unto itself.

-‘Handwritten Letters in the Bookstore’ is a story of Rajvir, who is a successful businessman.
-His only goal in life is to be a successful businessman.
+‘Handwritten Letters in the Bookstore’ is a story of Rajvir, whose only goal in life is to be a successful businessman.
 But his life takes a drastic twist when he decides to go to a Bookstore to buy a book, where he finds a letter tucked between two pages of the book that changes his whole perspective towards life.
 Rajvir decides to befriend the letter writer.
 They both share their love for music, books and everything in between, first through the mail and then through chat.
-Eventually, they both fall for each and thus starts their journey on an uneven path of letters, chats and the books.
+Eventually, they both fall for each and thus start their journey on an uneven path of letters, chats and the books.

 A new woman Taashvi comes in Rajvir’s happy blissful life.
 Taashvi joins Rajvir in his business.
 She is happy, vivacious and very Independent, and she puts Rajvir in dilemma, as both Taashvi and Letter writer leave a similar impact on his life.